L4S: Details

-Routers can thus treat L4S traffic differently from non-L4S traffic, knowing that L4S endpoints will respond to throttle back traffic in a more controlled way than would be possible using classic ECN.
+Routers can thus treat L4S traffic differently from non-L4S traffic, knowing that L4S endpoints can throttle back traffic in a more controlled way than would be possible using classic ECN.
 This is done by treating L4S traffic differently for both the cases of queuing and marking.

 In an ideal world, L4S traffic would not need any network traffic policing, being entirely self-regulating.
 In practice. policing may be required to prevent attacks on infrastructure from mis-labeled traffic being introduced by non-compliant endpoints.